ANNIEsoft/ToolAnalysis/UserTools/LoadGenieEvent/README.md

 ## Configurations ##

 It is possible to look at GENIE files on their own (without corresponding WCSim files), in this case the `FileDir` and `FilePattern` need to be specified in the configuration file.
 If one wants to get corresponding GENIE information for WCSim files, one should specify `LoadWCSimTool` in the `FilePattern` row.
 In this case the tool will try to extract the information about the corresponding GENIE file from the WCSim file and load the respective GENIE file automatically.
-For newer files, the path should be saved alongside the filename and one can set the `FileDir` to `NA`.
+For newer files, the path is SOMETIMES(*see below*) saved alongside the filename and one can set the `FileDir` to `NA`.
 For older files, only the filename is saved and one needs to specify the `FileDir` in which the GENIE files are to be found by hand.
 Note that a lot of WCSim files do not have the complete information about their GENIE files saved.
-In this case, a manual matching of GENIE files to WCSim files is possible, although the following restrictions to the naming apply: The WCSim files must have the same nomenclature as Marcus' WCSim beam files, i.e. `wcsim_0.X.Y.root`, where `X` is the number of the corresponding GENIE file, and `Y` specifies which part of the GENIE file is being looked at, with each WCSim file corresponding to 500 entries in a GENIE file.
+In this case, a manual matching of GENIE files to WCSim files is possible, although the following restrictions to the naming apply: The WCSim files must have the same nomenclature as Marcus' WCSim beam files, i.e. `wcsim_0.X.Y.root`, where `X` is the number of the corresponding GENIE file, and `Y` specifies which part of the GENIE file is being looked at, with each WCSim file corresponding to 500 entries (1000 entries for James' files) in a GENIE file.
 The matching GENIE file would be called `ghtp.X.ghep.root`, with the events `Y*(500) ...
-(Y+1)*500` corresponding to the events in the WCSim file.
+(Y+1)*500` (`Y*(1000) ...
+(Y+1)*1000`) corresponding to the events in the WCSim file.
+If the WCSim file was generated from offset GENIE events (a non-zero Y in the WCSim file name), then the WCSim only saved the file path of the GENIE file, not the filename.
+IT IS STRONGLY RECOMMENDED to set the FileDir to the GENIE file location.

 ## GenieInfo BoostStore ##